Digital-Defiance/BrightChain/README.md

 The quorum will be an important aspect of BrightChain.
 That work is still in the future as well.

+## Documentation/Overview

+- See [BrightChain Summary](./docs/BrightChain Summary.md) for a high level overview of the BrightChain system.
+- See [Brightchain Writeup](./docs/Brightchain Writeup.md) for a more detailed overview of the BrightChain system.

 ## Development

 Prerequisites: